You can find our House Hunting series on YouTube!

 Part 5: Offer Accepted!
 Now We Wait...

 On Sunday, March 21st, we officially decided to put down our very first offer on a house!
 Now do keep in mind that in today’s competitive housing market, just because you put down an offer on a house, doesn’t mean it’ll get accepted right away… or at all.
-We’ve known friends and family members who spend months looking for a house and have made multiple offers before finding the right home.
+We’ve known friends and family members who spent months looking for a house and have made multiple offers before finding the right home.

 The Ranch House